Brenda Arley, M.A., RNCS

 Joseph Macura is a Licensed Mental Health Counselor, offering individual, couples, and family therapy.
 After graduating with his Master’s Degree from the University at Albany, he completed his postgraduate residency at Adirondack Samaritan Counseling Center, and has continued to work as an outpatient clinician.
 Joseph treats a wide range of mental health issues, with special areas of interest including working with military service members and their families, couples, adolescents, and young adults.
 His therapeutic goals focus on providing an environment conducive for self-exploration and growth, while also helping clients to build and maintain positive and emotionally satisfying relationships with others.

 Michelle is a Licensed Mental Health Counselor in the State of New York.
 She earned her Bachelor’s degree in Psychology from Plattsburgh State University and went on to graduate Summa Cum Laude with her Master of Science degree in Mental Health Counseling from the University at Albany.
-Throughout her studies, Michelle conducted academic research in the field of psychology, focusing specifically on mood, personality, and cognitive science.
-Michelle’s clinical experience encompasses both inpatient and outpatient psychiatric services, and she has spent the last 2 years working as an outpatient provider at a community agency for children, adolescents and adults.
-Michelle is especially skilled at assisting clients with adjustment issues, life transitions, and mood disorders, and particularly enjoys working with adolescents and young adults.
-Michelle places emphasis on establishing a strong, connected therapeutic relationship, something she believes is pivotal in providing the foundation to make changes and promote wellness.
-She uses a range of techniques to help her clients improve insight in order to achieve emotional balance and growth in a safe and supportive environment.
+Throughout her academic career, Michelle conducted research in the field of psychology, focusing specifically on mood, personality, multiculturalism, diversity issues and cognitive science.
+Michelle has been a practicing clinician since 2014 and has experience in inpatient and outpatient mental health facilities as well as community agencies serving children, families, and adolescents.

 Licensed Mental Health Counsleor